breakdown

 Number of combinations:

 Therefore, Schema definitions are used to guide diverse expressions into specific patterns.
-The Breakdown tool predefines three layers: Project > Issues > Tasks, and the to instruction performs breakdown.
+The Breakdown tool pre-defines three layers: Project > Issues > Tasks, and the to instruction performs decomposition.
 At this stage, pre-prepared prompts are classified into either project/issue/task.
-When multiplying the combinations of input → breakdown destination (output), 5 combination patterns (P->I,T, I->I,T, T->T) are pre-prepared.
+When multiplying the combinations of input → decomposition destination (output), 5 combination patterns (P->I,T, I->I,T,T->T) are pre-prepared.

-Dynamic Prompt Selection (Plan)
+Dynamic Prompt Selection (Proposal)

 JSON Schema